localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 -   [`setup-localstack/preview`](https://github.com/localstack/setup-localstack): Configure the workflow to generate the application preview.
 -   [`LocalStack/setup-localstack/finish`](https://github.com/localstack/setup-localstack): Configure the workflow to add the preview URL to a PR comment.

-Add the following content to the `preview.yml` file created earlier:
+You will find the following content to the `preview.yml` file that you opened earlier:

 ```yaml
 name: Create PR Preview